Techtonica/curriculum/projects/portfolio/portfolio-webpage-3.md

 ### Part 3: Deployment

-**Deploying a client-side app with netlify**
+**Deploying a client-side app with Netlify**

 - [ ] Make sure your project runs without errors after all of your changes have been merged.
-- [ ] Relaunch your new version of the site on netlify.
+- [ ] Relaunch your new version of the site on Netlify.

 **Turn in your project**

-- [ ] Send your portfolio page's netlify url and your portfolio's github repo url in an email to the program facilitator.
+- [ ] Send your portfolio page's Netlify URL and your portfolio's github repo URL in an email to the program facilitator.

 ---

 ### Extensions

-- Customize your netlify url to something more professional that includes your name.
+- Customize your Netlify URL to something more professional that includes your name.

 ### Frequently Asked Questions